-Note 1: Accounting Policies (including treatment of GST)
+Note 1: Accounting Policies

 This note explains the accounting method your charity used in preparing its report.
 The template already includes the required text.
 You only need to amend it if your charity became a new entity during the financial year.
 If so, use the 'new entity' statement below.
 Otherwise, use the statement provided in the template.